renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/custom/schema.md

 ## Overview
 Policies can be defined with custom schemas that allow inputs to be verified against them.
-Adding a policy schema enables Trivy to show more detailed error messages when an invalid input is encountered.
+Adding a policy schema enables Vul to show more detailed error messages when an invalid input is encountered.

-In Trivy we have been able to define a schema for a [Dockerfile](https://github.com/khulnasoft-lab/defsec/blob/master/pkg/rego/schemas/dockerfile.json).
+In Vul we have been able to define a schema for a [Dockerfile](https://github.com/khulnasoft-lab/defsec/blob/master/pkg/rego/schemas/dockerfile.json).
 Without input schemas, a policy would be as follows:

 !!! example